ripankadakia/Brick-Timer/replit.md

 **Key Pages:**
 - **LandingPage:** Public landing page for logged-out users with sign-in button
-- **TimerPage:** Main interface for creating and running interval workouts with drag-to-reorder segments (displays workout name during active workout)
+- **TimerPage:** Main interface for creating and running interval workouts with drag-to-reorder segments.
+Includes datalist autocomplete for workout names showing existing templates.
+When a template is selected, segments auto-populate.
+Workouts are automatically saved as templates when Start is pressed.
 - **HistoryPage:** List view of completed workouts with expandable details and delete functionality
 - **AnalyticsPage:** Performance metrics and charts for specific segment types

+**Workout Template System:**
+- Templates are automatically saved when users start a workout
+- Workout name input features datalist autocomplete showing existing templates
+- Selecting a template from autocomplete auto-populates all segments in correct order
+- Templates include workout name and ordered segment names
+- Each user has their own private templates
+- Template creation/update uses upsert logic (creates new or updates existing by name)
+- React Query cache invalidation ensures templates appear immediately after save

 ### Backend Architecture